Things I Learned by Spending Five Thousand Hours In Non-EA Charities

 Samaritans has a much better, easier time at city hall compared to newer organizations, because of a decades-long productive relationship where we were really helpful with issues surrounding unemployment and homelessness.
 Permits get back to us really fast, applications get waved through with tedious steps bypassed, and fees are frequently waived.
 And it made sense that this was happening!
 Cities also deal with budget and staffing issues, why waste more time and effort than necessary on someone who you know knows the proper procedure and will ethically follow it to the letter?

 It’s not just city hall.
 A few years ago, a local church offered up their recreation space for us to run an emergency winter shelter in – an incredibly generous move on their part, as using a space as a shelter puts a lot of wear on it.
 They made the offer only to Samaritans, and would not have made it to any other org.
-But we had good reputations for treating the unhoused well, and for cleaning after themselves when they move out of temporary spaces that were donated to them for use, so we got an exception.
+But we had good reputations for treating the unhoused well, and for cleaning after ourselves when we move out of temporary spaces that were donated to us for use, so we got an exception.

 Several companies with good reputations of their own and deep expertise on topics we weren’t as familiar with also approached us to do pro-bono work, both for their staff to get some fuzzies and to improve their own reputation as ethical companies who give back to the community.